creightonmonson/ACI_Fabric/README.md

 - Ansible Linting/syntax validation
 - Ansible dry-run:

      This job runs the ansible playbook fabric_deploy.yml using check mode.
 When playbooks are running in check mode, they do not make changes in the infrastructure, instead Ansible just simulates the changes.
-When using check mode together with Cisco ACI Ansible collection, the body of POST requests is saved in an output file (.json)that can be found in the playbook directory.
+When using check mode together with Cisco ACI Ansible collection, the body of POST requests is saved in an output file (.json)that can be found in outputs directory.

 - Snapshot: